Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series

 The Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series is an award given by the Screen Actors Guild to honor the finest female acting achievement in a comedy series.
 Actresses are eligible for the award whether they appear in leading or supporting roles in their respective programs.

+Julia Louis-Dreyfus holds the record for both the most wins (5) and nominations (12).
+She won twice for playing Elaine Benes in Seinfeld (1996, 1997) and thrice for playing Selina Meyer in Veep (2013, 2016, 2017).
+Tina Fey has earned four wins for her role as Liz Lemon in 30 Rock.
+Actresses who received seven nominations include Edie Falco, Tina Fey and Megan Mullally.